 - Your pet has had a dental examination in the 12 months before the dental condition started

-- Any treatment recommended by the vet at the last dental appointment was carried out
+- Any treatment recommended by the vet during that visit has been carried out.

 Again, this is conditional on your pet having had regular dental check-ups.
 The policy document states that they will pay "the cost of treatment for a dental injury or illness providing your pet had a dental examination carried out by a vet in the 12 months before the injury happened or the illness was first noticed."

-7. The Co-op Pet Insurance offers dental cover as standard on both its Select Plus and Classic policies.
+7. The Co-op Pet Insurance offers dental cover as standard on both its Select Plus and Classic policies

-As with More Than and Petplan, the cover is subject to the pet receiving an annual dental check up.
+As with More Than, Petplan and most of the insurers in this list, the cover is subject to the pet receiving an annual dental check-up.

-As a general rule, pet insurance policies won't pay out for any kind of routine treatment - which is how they perceive most dentistry.
-They see it as the owner's responsibility to take care of their pet's teeth, ensuring they are regularly looked at by the vet, and to bear the costs of doing that.
+As a general rule, pet insurance policies won't pay out for routine treatment, which is how they perceive most dentistry.
+Insurers see it as the owner's responsibility to take care of their pet's teeth, with regular dental checks with their vet and to personally cover these costs.
 (The same is true for vaccinations and worming.)